TheMagicNacho/knowtilus/README.md

 ## Summary
 The summary is AI generated.
 And if the user searches for a word, and that word is found in the summary a score is provided.
 Testing has proven that AI generated summaries do not work well.
 Weight scores from a summary should be low.

+# Notes on the FFT
+I had an idea, previously.
+To use an FFT to help process the score signal and highlight files which were more relevent.
+Unfortunately, this method did not actually provide useful results for the user.
+It consistantly underperformed the liniar function.
+I have since removed the FFT from the codebase.

+Instead, I have opted to using a Sigmoid function to process the scores into a number between 0 and 1.
+This is then used to rank the files.
+The delta between the max and score can help group files together.
+This is useful for the user to see which files are more relevent in conjunction.